 Our aim is to minimise the potential negative impacts we have on the environment and to leave a positive contribution to the local community and economy.

 We try to work with other local organisations to positive effect.
 Last year we offered over 200 free tickets to local charities to use either to help raise money or to distribute to the people their charity supports.
-If you are connected to a local charity or organisation who would like to know more about how to get involved then please drop us a line to firstname.lastname@example.org
+If you are connected to a local charity or organisation who would like to know more about how to get involved, then please drop us a line to firstname.lastname@example.org

 - Reducing waste where possible and aiming for 50% (or more) recycling rates by 2025.